An Awakening

 As for My Reaction...

 Vocally, she covers a lot of territory technique-wise.
 The depth and fullness of her low notes are so impressive.
 It's not Toni Braxton-low, but there's such a nice tone and richness to it.
-It's very noticeable on " ...now" at the beginning of "Never Enough", while here it's softer.
-However, it's the power and resonance of her "mids" that really stand out here, along with her ability to bring so much of her chest voice up into her mixed voice, making it so full.
+It's always noticeable at the beginning of "Never Enough", especially on the word "now", while here it's softer.
+However, it's the power and resonance of her "mids" that really stand out, along with the ability to bring so much of her chest voice up into her mixed voice, making it so full.
 Even in her high mixed voice, the vibrato and fullness are still present, where so many others start to thin out.
 It suggests that she's really a mezzo-soprano who's learned to belt really high.
-But then, after hearing the "Canta Della Terra" duet with Bocelli, it's not a big stretch of the mind to think soprano also.
+But then, after hearing the "Canto Della Terra" duet with Bocelli, it's not a big stretch of the mind to think soprano also.
 Judge Amanda Holden pointed out her breath control, and the same could be said about voice control, often described by other artists as impeccable.
-Her shifts and transitions are smooth, and the strength and precision of her falsetto at the end felt like it could have reached the back rows even without the microphone.
-With her ability to push the power and then draw it back so precisely, along with the other mentions, she had simply taken this song to another level.
+Her shifts are smooth, and the strength and precision of her falsetto at the end felt like it could have reached the back rows even without the microphone.
+With her ability to push the power and then draw it back so precisely, along with the rest, she had simply taken this song to another level.
 Many listeners marvel at the surprise element, meaning you're never sure where she's going with the next note or phrase.
-This performance won the public vote that night and sent her to the finals two days later, where a couple of subplots arose and created some debate.
+This performance won the public vote that night and sent her to the finals two days later, where a couple of subplots would arise and create some debate.

 A Goal Realized

 How do you get people who are walking the streets, standing in kitchens, or driving cars, to suddenly start singing your song?
 Well, you could go the traditional route by writing it, practicing it, performing it at a local pub, perhaps including it during an opening gig for another artist, and if you're confident enough to invest the money, book a recording session and hope it pays off.
-Or you could return home from an audition, write a song, practice it for several weeks, return to your audition site, and perform it live for 6.5 million TV viewers and a few thousand live attendees in a packed theater venue.
+Or you could return home from an audition, write a song, practice it for a few months, return to your audition site, and perform it live for 6.5 million TV viewers and a few thousand live attendees in a packed theater venue.
 I still have trouble wrapping my head around that, but it's the only account I've seen, thus far, of the song performed by Loren in the finals of Britain's Got Talent.
 Choosing to sing her original song, "The Last Thing I'll Ever Need," was a bold move, but maybe not as risky in her mind as it was in the minds of others.

 Click Button